-PH-120 Introduction to Meteorology (2E2) 3 hours 3 credits
+PH-120 Introduction to Meteorology (2E)

 Introduces students to Meteorology and Atmospheric Sciences.
 The course presents basic scientific principles and how they apply to the atmosphere and oceans.
 Fulfills the science requirement without lab (or with lab if taken in conjunction with PH-121).